The Tao Of The Mountain… How To Harness GREAT Energy

 Every entrepreneur needs a reliable way to harness their energy, and adapt to change.

 Ideally we adopt rituals that keep us energized throughout the day.
-Sometimes taking time for adventures that open our hearts in new ways and build resilience.
+Sometimes taking time for cool adventures that open our hearts in new ways and build resilience.

 It’s a skill to manage energy well.
 Directing it efficiently, not scattering it on everyone and everything that comes along.
 Harnessing it to be empowered, not controlled by fluctuating day to day energy levels.